 - 1 pudding mould

 - Preheat the oven to 250C/480F degrees.
 Start by making the caramel: place the 200 g of sugar in a small pan and heat on high.
 Once the sugar starts melting, stir it continuously until it becomes a golden, uniform caramel.
-Once it is ready, spread the caramel on all the sides of the pudding mould.
+Once it is ready, spread the caramel on all the sides of the pudding mold.
 You need to do this very quickly because once the caramel comes in contact with the metal it will cool down immediately and become difficult to spread.

 - In a second pan add the water, remaining sugar, lemon peel, cinnamon stick, and lard cut into thin pieces.
 Bring it to a boil at a high temperature until it reaches the “Ponto de fio”* (about 103C / 217F degrees).